-The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
+The information on governance included here supplements that described in the Trustees' report and in the Statement of Trustees' Responsibilities.
 The board of trustees has formally met 6 times during the year.
 Attendance during the year at meetings of the board of trustees was as follows:

 Trustee Meetings attended Out of a possible

-S Root (appointed 1 December 2020) 1 1

-B Verspeak 6 6
+B Verspeak 3 6

 J Nicholas 5 6

-P Sedgwick (resigned 9 December 2020) 0 1

 J Hasler 6 6

-J Jeapes 6 6
+J Jeapes 5 6

-J Maybrick 5 6
+J Maybrick 6 6

-R Whitten 5 6
+R Whitten 6 6